harilvfs/Arch-Wiki/README.md

 A guide for installing PipeWire manually.

 ### [Guide for Installing a Desktop Environment](https://github.com/Justus0405/Arch-Wiki/blob/main/src/Desktop/desktop.md)
-Instructions for setting up a desktop environment.
+Instructions for setting up a desktop environment with a guide to essential fonts.

 ## 2. Nvidia